-In either case the terrestrial ancestor of the cetacean quickly adapted to its new niche and the evolutionary process continued at a rapid rate.
+The terrestrial ancestor of the cetacean quickly adapted to a new aquatic niche and the evolutionary process continued at a rapid rate.
 When animals move into unoccupied niches, evolutionary radiation tends to act swiftly, as it appears to have done in this case.
+Pakicetus the terrestrial extinct genus that is currently thought to be the direct ancestors to the modern cetaceans.

-Ambulocetus arrived several million years later.
-This next evolutionary link displayed subtle changes, resembling a terrestrial animal less and a marine mammal more.
+Ambulocetus is a semi-aquatic to aquatic ancestor to modern day cetaceans which lived approximately 49 million years ago.
+This evolutionary link displayed subtle changes, resembling a terrestrial animal less and a marine mammal more.
 The legs on the Ambulocetus were shorter and more paddle-shaped.
 However, it probably still spent some time on land.
 The nostrils of this cetacean ancestor had also migrated to the top of the snout, probably to facilitate more efficient breathing.
 Ambulocetus expended less energy breathing because it only had to poke its nostrils above water as opposed to its whole head.

 Dolphins and whales belong to the order Cetartiodactyla, which includes all of the even-toed ungulates.
 Dolphins and whales belong to the infraorder Cetaceans, which contains two suborders: Mysticetes, the baleen whales and Odontocetes, the toothed whales.
 So, all dolphins are types of whales.